-Tilde tricks in Illustrator to create stars, lines, multiple circle path effects.
+Tilde keyboard character and path tricks in Adobe Illustrator to create stars, lines, multiple circle path effects tutorial

 You can also add into the mix the space bar.
 The space bar is useful as when you add a path in Illustrator you can move the generated item around and release the spacebar to set the place of origin for the generated path.
 You can use this with the generation of the multiple lines / circles etc as instead of adding all the lines and circles from a single point of origin, the circles and squares etc are all generated over the entire image and can fill an entire artboard or two with those lines or spirals or circles etc. The key thing here is when you want to finish generating the paths, release the mouse first or you will loose the lines / spirals etc and you will then have to repeat the exercise.